 Introduction to Sociology - ONLINE - Fall 2019

-DO NOT send as attachment.
-E-mail your completed answers to: email@example.com, with SUBJECT LINE: SOCI4
+E-mail your completed assignment to: email@example.com, with the SUBJECT line to read: SOCI6

 (Note: for regular correspondence, do not use the above link; if you do, be sure to remove the automatic subject line heading "SOCI#", as these emails get automatically filed in a folder other than my inbox).